relloyd/halfpipe/README.md

 hp config connections add s3 -c s3bucket -d s3://${BUCKET_NAME}/${BUCKET_PREFIX}
 hp create stage snowflake -u s3://${BUCKET_NAME}/${BUCKET_PREFIX}  # <<< review the DDL and re-execute with -e flag added

-# Now you're all set to use the example commands in the tl;dr section above.
+# now you're all set to use the example commands in the tl;dr section above...
-# Good luck and let me know if you run into any issues.
+# good luck and drop me an email (details below) if you run into any issues.
 Happy munging! 😄
 ```

 ## Notes